Iceman12k/mg-wrapper/README.md

 Absolutely no guarantees are given with this code, yada yada, good luck.

-current features are
+current features are:
-Steam Avatar saving
+- Steam Avatar saving
-SteamGameServer
+- SteamGameServer
-SteamUserAuthentication (the new system) SteamInventoryService (some of the features, not all yet) Some SteamNetworking that I poked at but never did anything with
+- SteamUserAuthentication (the new system)
+- SteamInventoryService (some of the features, not all yet)
+- Some SteamNetworking that I poked at but never did anything with

 the other half of this code is located in [this mess of an FTEQW plugin](https://github.com/Iceman12k/fteqw-mguns/blob/master/plugins/steam/steam.c)